License

 To log in-flight chamber pressure, a typical approach might be to drill a 1/8" sampling hole all the way through the center of the motor’s forward closure, then drill and tap partially through the closure with a “1/8 NPT” pipe tap.
 Fill the touch hole with grease, screw in the pressure sensor, and attach the sensor leads to EasyMotor.

-If you aren’t up for machining closures yourself, Loki Research sells 54mm and 75mm "experimental bulkheads" with threaded sensor ports that can be used with snap ring cases.
+If you aren’t up for machining closures yourself, Loki Research sells 54mm and 75mm "experimental bulkheads" with threaded sensor ports that can be used with snap ring cases, and other related mechanical bits and pieces.

 4. Operation